-With more and more organisations transitioning to agile practices so they can optimise ways of working and improve effectiveness, there are very clear reasons how agile can support mental health and reduce stress too.
+With more organisations transitioning to agile practices so they can optimise ways of working and improve effectiveness – there are clear reasons for how going agile can help support the mental health of your team, too.

 Teams and relationships